Japanese Knotweed Identification: How To Spot This Invasive Weed

 Image of japanese knotweed identification

-• Image 1: A close-up of a Japanese knotweed stem.
+- Image 1: A close-up of a Japanese knotweed stem.
 The stem is thick and hollow, with purple-brown markings.
-Image of Japanese knotweed stem identification

-• Image 2: A cluster of Japanese knotweed flowers.
+- Image 2: A cluster of Japanese knotweed flowers.
 The flowers are creamy white and arranged in a panicle-like shape.
-Image of Japanese knotweed flowers identification

-• Image 3: A patch of Japanese knotweed leaves.
+- Image 3: A patch of Japanese knotweed leaves.
 The leaves are large and heart-shaped, with serrated edges.
-Image of Japanese knotweed leaves identification

-• Image 4: A mature Japanese knotweed plant.
+- Image 4: A mature Japanese knotweed plant.
 The plant can grow up to 10 feet tall and spread by rhizomes.
-Image of Japanese knotweed plant identification

-• Image 5: A close-up of the rhizomes of a Japanese knotweed plant.
+- Image 5: A close-up of the rhizomes of a Japanese knotweed plant.
 The rhizomes are thick and fleshy, and they can grow several feet long.
-Image of Japanese knotweed rhizomes identification

 Post a Comment for "Japanese Knotweed Identification: How To Spot This Invasive Weed"